-We encourage letters to be sent to prisoners as prisoners who keep in contact with family and friends often more successful, and cope better on release - and are less likely to reoffend.
+We encourage family an friends to write letters — as prisoners who keep in contact with family and friends are often more successful, cope better on release — and are less likely to reoffend.

 You can get help with writing skills.

 You will need to locate the prisoner you want to write to.